UndeadAlex/undeadalex.github.io/README.md

 This is the source for my github page, im using it as a nice wiki of my life sorta thingy.

-Simply put its probably not amazing code, visually or performant, but as i learn ill fix and change stuff.
+Simply put its probably not amazing code, visually or performant, but as i learn ill fix and change stuff so please if u see an issue let me know!

 **Important Note:**
 It doesnt work properly on mobile, i will get around to adjusting the css for mobile versions eventually but its really not a priority ¯\\_(ツ)_/¯